fishcus/KAP-manual/en/security/ldap.en.md

 kylin.security.ldap.connection-password=${crypted_password}
 ```

-Second, provide user retrieval pattern, such as starting organization unit, filtering conditions etc; The following is an example for reference:
+Second, provide user retrieval pattern, such as starting organization unit, filtering conditions etc..
+The following is an example for reference:

 ```properties
 #Define the range of user to sync to KAP